-- Knitting Needles for your project.
+- Circular Knitting Needles.
 You’ll want to knit in the round with circular knitting needles.
-You can use Double Pointed Needles (DPNs), fixed circulars, or interchangeable knitting needles.
+You can use Double Pointed Needles (DPNs), fixed circular needles, or interchangeable knitting needles.

 - Stitch Markers.
-You'll need to place a marker at the beginning of the round.
-You can also add markers to keep count of your stitches, but this is optional.
+These are to help you mark the beginning of the round.
+Stitch markers also help keep count of your stitches, but this is optional.

 How to Cast On Knitting for Beginners

-First, make a slip knot.
+First, begin by making a slip knot.
 Slide this onto one needle and hold it in your right hand.
-Remember, when you cast on your stitches, you'll need extra to leave at least a 5 inch yarn tail.

-With both strands in your left hand, drape the working yarn over your left thumb and the yarn tail over your left index finger.
+With both strands in your left hand, drape the tail yarn over your left thumb and the working yarn over your left index finger.
 It should look like an open V with your left palm facing you.

-When you move back through the loop on your thumb, release the yarn from your thumb.
+Step 4 shows the release of the yarn off of your thumb.
 The new stitch should be on your right needle at which point you can cinch it down on the needle.

-You will repeat steps 2 -5 until you have the required number of stitches cast on for your knitting pattern.
+Repeat the steps in the collage until you have the necessary number of stitches cast on.

 You want your knitting stitches with just the right amount of knitting tension control.
 Getting the perfect knitting tension will give you a neat, tidy edge that’s stretchy enough for your knitting project.

-But you’re probably asking, well, what do I do next?
-Let’s say you want to knit a hat in the round.
-Then your next step is to join to knit in the round.
+Then your next step is to learn how to join to knit in the round.